Minnesota-Florida✈️-Wisconsin

 The peninsula is lined with either red sand stone cliffs and caves or red sand beaches.
 Its an interesting composition and the bogs on the in-land side are rich in bird and bear.

-We did some off-roading in the rain looking for look-outs along the shoreline but most of the area is restricted to tribal use only.
+We did some off-roading in the rain searching for look-outs along the shoreline but most of the area is restricted for tribal use only.
 We did find one campground, Point Detour Wilderness that offers some remote camping with a view but not much else.

 The boys all saw this out-house at the remote Detour Wilderness and said… “It’s Shrek’s Out House”!

-Friendly Valley Beach and Sioux River Beach was a nice walk.
-TONS of bird and wildlife tracks.
+Friendly Valley Beach and Sioux River Beach were a surprise treat along the lakeshore south of Bayfield.
+We found numerous bird tracks and even some bear.

 Off to Michigan’s Pictured Rocks National Seashore next!